earlephilhower/arduino-pico/docs/hidmaster.rst

 ------------------

-The ``BluetoothHCI`` class implements a scanning function for classic and BLE devices and can return a ``std::list`` of discovered devices to an application.
+The ``BluetoothHCI`` class implements a scanning function for classic and BLE devices and can return a ``std::vector`` of discovered devices to an application.
 Iterate over the list using any of the STL iteration methods (i.e. ``for (auto e : list)``).
 The elements of this list are ``BTDeviceInfo`` objects which have the following member functions: